codesandbox/codesandbox-client/packages/homepage/content/articles/csbpod-takeaway-1/index.md

 ## Establish a goal

 Before starting, you should establish what your main objective is.
 What do you want to accomplish with your project?
 Try to be as specific as possible, including what languages or frameworks you want to build with and what new things you would like to learn.
-Here’s an example of a great project goal:
+Here’s an example of a great project goal: "Build a gif search engine with JavaScript using the GIPHY API".

 ## Make a game plan